Paul-Borisov/nextjs-graphql-countries-with-details-in-dynamic-right-hand-panel/README.md

       }
   </pre>

-- If data does not have country name in returned attributes, the logic queries a public REST service supplying the country code to get the name.
+- If data does not have country name in returned attributes, the logic additionally queries a public REST service supplying the country code to get the name.

 ![Country page loaded in light system theme](docs/images/3_country-page-loaded-in-light-system-theme.png "Country page loaded in light system theme")